 - Re-check your car, home and life insurance to see if you can bring down your payments.
-I have noticed that we all pay approximately up to10-15 % of our net income towards insurance cost.
+I have noticed that we all pay approximately 10%-15% of our net income towards insurance costs.

-- Check your TV, Broadband and Landline package, you might be paying a higher price now in comparison to initially take a cable package for 18-24 months at half price.
+- Check your TV, broadband, and landline packages.
+You might be paying a higher price now in comparison to initially taking a cable package for 18-24 months at half price.

-- We continue to pay for home phone numbers although many of us do not need it now when the mobile phone is handy.
-It may be useful to discontinue your landline contract if you have an adequate mobile phone service at your home or downgrade to a cheaper package.
+- We continue to pay for home phone numbers, although many of us do not need them now when the mobile phone is handy.
+It may be useful to discontinue your landline contract if you have adequate mobile phone service at your home or downgrade to a cheaper package.

 - Buy and sell clothes so you can keep new clothing.
 You may sell your unused clothes online or to local shops that buy old clothes.
 Do not be a hoarder, you will feel good about it overall.

-- Do not hesitate to enjoy a garage sale if you have a lot of unwanted items as these items may be useful for someone and you may get some money for sale.
+- Do not hesitate to enjoy a garage sale if you have a lot of unwanted items, as these items may be useful to someone, and you may get some money for them.

 - You may advertise higher/medium quality gum-tree items on Facebook or your local newspaper to get better prices.

-- You may avoid buying famous branded items all the time (Some do) There is a way of buying mostly sale items at a grocery store or generic brands to reduce your cost.
+- You may avoid buying famous brand items all the time (some do).
+There is a way of buying mostly sale items at a grocery store or generic brands to reduce your costs.

-You may cancel unnecessary expenses (Direct Debits on your bank accounts) like unused gym membership magazine subscriptions, newspapers, manicures, pedicures etc. It is good to consider a “need” than “want” when you are already in debt.
+You may cancel unnecessary expenses (Direct Debits on your bank accounts) like unused gym memberships, magazine subscriptions, newspapers, manicures, pedicures, etc. It is better to consider a “need” than a “want” when you are already in debt.

-- You may enjoy Tuesday/Wednesday movies (which comes with insurance deals as buy one ticket and get a second ticket free) or if you enjoy movies regularly, consider for a monthly movie pass which is cheaper in comparison to paying the full two movies price in a month.
+- You can go to movies on Tuesdays and Wednesdays (which come with insurance deals like buy one ticket, get one free), or if you go to movies frequently, consider a monthly movie pass, which is less expensive than paying the full two-movie price in a month.